psenough/outline_2021_crosswords/README.md

 * Used Qxw to handcraft the final version [https://www.quinapalus.com/qxw.html](https://www.quinapalus.com/qxw.html)
 * Exported to HTML and manually edited the Atari Workbench look & feel + text input
 * Wrote, recorded and edited the video presentation script
-* Previewed to Jeenio
+* Sent preview to Jeenio
-* Added soundtrack
+* Added soundtrack and video fixes by Jeenio
 * Submitted to Outline 2021
 * ???
 * Profit!